ls1intum/Artemis/docs/dev/setup/gitlabci-gitlab.rst

 5. Generate an access token
     Go to ``http://host.docker.internal/-/profile/personal_access_tokens`` and generate an access token with all scopes.
     This token is used in the Artemis configuration as ``artemis.version-control.token``.

+6. Allow outbound requests to local network
+    For setting up the webhook between Artemis and GitLab, it is necessary to allow requests to the local network.
+    Go to ``http://host.docker.internal/admin/application_settings/network`` and allow the outbound requests.
+    More information about this aspect can be found in the `GitLab setup instructions <#gitlab-access-token>`__ (step 12).

 GitLab Runner
 """""""""""""